Pre-Health Curricula Professional Paths

 In order to determine the courses needed for professional schools other than medicine, dentistry, or veterinary medicine, individual lists of required courses should be obtained from the schools of interest.

-The pre-health curriculum at Pepperdine does not constitute a degree program, but is simply a list of courses that must be taken for any student interested in a career in health.
-Students can choose any major on campus and take the pre-health curriculum at the same time.
-Although many students choose to major in biology, chemistry, and sports medicine, there are successful applicants to professional schools from all majors.
+The pre-health curriculum at Pepperdine does not constitute a degree program, but is simply a list of courses that must be taken for any student interested in a career in healthcare.
+Although most students choose to major in biology, chemistry, and sports medicine, students can choose any major on campus and take the pre-health curriculum at the same time.

 Pre-Health and Pre-Medicine Curriculum

-Pepperdine University provides a wide range of services to current health professions students, as well as those who have already graduated.
-Dr. Laurie Nelson, the Pre-Health Professions Advisor, is available for advising and writing committee letters of recommendation for medical school applicants.
+Pepperdine University provides a wide range of services to current students, as well as those who have already graduated.
+Dr. Laurie Nelson, the pre-health professions advisor, is available for advising and writing committee letters of recommendation for medical school applicants.
 Letters of Recommendation are collected and sent through the Natural Science Office.

 The opportunities for pre-health students on campus are endless.
-There are several pre-health clubs to join, including pre-medicine club, pre-dental club, and biology and chemistry clubs, many pre-health speakers who address a wide variety of topics throughout the year, international programs during both the academic year and summer with health professional opportunities, and numerous service learning opportunities available through the Volunteer Center on campus.
+There are several pre-health clubs to join, including pre-medicine club, pre-dental club, and biology and chemistry clubs.
+Additionally, there are many pre-health speakers who address a wide variety of topics throughout the year, international programs during both the academic year and summer with health professional opportunities, and numerous service learning opportunities available through the Volunteer Center on campus.